cosmicexplorer/grouplink/src/signal-protocol-extension.md

 We attempt to define an abstract description of the independent actors and operations currently required to initiate and continue a conversation in the Signal app.
 We will later [describe our modifications to this model](#decentralized-messaging-model).

+There exist some descriptions online which seem to correspond to the one below:
+- *high-level analysis* [^signal-analysis-medium]
+- *formal analysis* [^signal-analysis-formal]

 ### Actors
 1. **Device A:** a user of the Signal app, whom we name "Alice", is assumed to possess a device which contains the Signal client application.
 2. **Device B:** another user of the Signal app, whom we name "Bob", is assumed to have a separate device with the Signal client application.